e-sensing/sits/README.md

 ### Pre-Requisites

-The `sits` package relies on `sf` and `rgdal`, which in turn, require the installation of GDAL and PROJ library.
-Please follow the instruction for installing `sf` and `rgdal` available at the [RSpatial sf github repository](https://github.com/r-spatial/sf).
+The `sits` package relies on `sf` and `rgdal`, which in turn, require the installation of the GDAL and PROJ libraries.
+Please follow the instructions for installing `sf` and `rgdal` available at the [RSpatial sf github repository](https://github.com/r-spatial/sf).